-Lesley-Ann Daniels is currently an AXA Research Fund post-doctoral fellow and her current research is on "Minority rights and the stability of post-conflict environments".
+Lesley-Ann Daniels is currently a research fellow at IBEI.
+She is a former AXA Research Fund post-doctoral fellow with her research on "Minority rights and the stability of post-conflict environments".
 She defended her doctoral thesis on the use of amnesty during civil wars at the Pompeu Fabra University in 2016.
 Prior to her doctorate, she worked for the EU Peace and Reconciliation Programme in Northern Ireland.
 Her research interests are political violence, civil wars, post-conflict peacebuilding, transitional justice and identity rights.

 Background and education